 For tests with merit systems used in passing criteria, the potential impact of LTMS should also be considered.
 Severity adjustment might be applied to individual criteria only to determine whether the maximum is exceeded for preemptive failure and then severity adjustment applied to total merit.
 This might be preferable to severity adjusting each criterion and calculating merits from the severity adjusted results.

+The surveillance panel should consider whether the system would allow reference acceptance based on test results that are not meaningful.
+The surveillance panel should determine whether ei limits stacked on top of Zi limits could mean a result outside a reasonable range could be acceptable.

 iv.
 Annual review

-The Technical Guidance Committee (TGC) will organize annual reviews of the LTMS system in its entirety.
+The Technical Guidance Committee (TGC) will organize and conduct annual reviews of the LTMS system in its entirety.
 Surveillance Panel chairmen are ex officio members of the TGC.
 The chairmen should prepare with their surveillance panel for these reviews.
+As part of this preparation, the surveillance panel together with the TMC will review data to determine if any laboratory or laboratories exhibit(s) unusual performance.
+Such unusual performance might include but not be limited to severity differences from other laboratories, poor relative precision, high invalid rates, etcetera.
+Concerns identified in LTMS data and in the LTMS process should be brought forward to the TGC annual review meetings.

 H. REFERENCE OILS